 Single-pipe system: a single pipe drives the oil from the tank to the pump's inlet.
 Then, from the pump, the pressurised oil is driven to the nozzle: a part comes out from the nozzle while the othe part goes back to the pump.
-In this system, the by-pass plug, if provided, must be removed and the optional return port, on the pump's body, must be sealed by steel plug and washer.
+In this system, the by-pass pulg, if provided, must be removed and the optional return port, on the pump's body, must be sealed by steel plug and washer.

-Double-pipe system: as for the single pipe system, a pipe that connects the tank to the pump's inlet is used besides another pipe that connects the pump's return port to the tank, as well.
-The excess of oil goes back to the tank: this installation can be considered self-bleeding.
+Double-pipe system: as for the single pipe system, a pipe that connects the tank to the pump's inlet is used besides another pipe that connects the pum's return port to the tank, as well.
+The excess of oil goes back to the tank: this installation can be considered self-ble-eding.
 If provided, the inside by-pass plug must be installed to avoid air and fuel passing through the pump.

-Burners come out from the factory provided for double-pipe systems.
+Burners come out from the factory provided for double-stage systems.
 They can be suited for single-pipe system (recommended in the case of gravity feed) as decribed before.
+To change from a 1-pipe system to a 2-pipe-system, insert the by-pass plug G (as for ccw-rotation-referring to the pump shaft).